dgroomes/vscode-playground/README.md

 * [ ] Get an NPM-based TypeScript program working
 * [ ] Create a launch configuration (I have a working one but I haven't explored the feature enough).
 * [ ] Describe how to run the project in debug mode.
-* [ ] IN PROGRESS Cursor?
+* [x] DONE (I read the docs; I don't want to redescribe any of that for now) Cursor?
 Document some observations about the controls and interaction of AI things like auto-completion, inline chat, etc.
   I want to compress the workflow where possible, and get leverage out of the LLM-powered actions.
    * DONE (fixed; had to subscribe to pro) Cursor doesn't have the Copilot-style auto-complate enabled by default.
 I think it's called Cursor Tab?
-* [ ] Explore .cursorrules files.
-And is there a more standard-based name for this type of context file?
+* [x] DONE Explore Project Rules.
+   * I make a rule for my markdown/README files.
+* [ ] Set up a proxy so I can see the types of data coming/going from Cursor.
+Trying to get a feel for what actions use up the quota.

 ## Finished Wish List Items